Innablr/revolver/README.md

             pretend: false
     ```

-3. Section `accounts` have two lists `include_list` (specify individual accounts to run Revolver) and `exclude_list` (make sure Revolver won't run on these accounts) options overriding the defaults from the `defaults section`. __Please note that individual accounts added to include_list will have priority on the settings and will override the defaults from the `default section` AND the ones by organization on `organizations section`__
+3. Section `accounts` have two lists:
+    * in the `include_list` you can specify a list of accounts to be included in the run.
+If AWS Organisation is configured, these accounts will be added to the list of accounts from the organization.
+If AWS Organisation is not configured, only these accounts will be processed.
+    * accounts specified in the `exclude_list` will be excluded from processing, this takes the highest priority.

+    Under every account in the `include_list` you can specify account-specific settings, drivers and plugins.
+These settings will override the defaults from the `defaults` section.

     Example account configuration:

-    ```
+    ```yaml
     accounts:
       include_list:
         - account_id: "000000000000"